au-ts/libvmm/examples/simple/README.md

 system running the whole system.

-By default the build system fetches the Linux kernel and initrd images from Trustworthy Systems' website.
-To use your own images, specify `LINUX` and/or `INITRD`.
+By default the build system fetches the Linux kernel and initrd images from Trustworthy Systems' website on-demand.
+To override this anduse your own images, specify `LINUX` and/or `INITRD`.
 For example:

 ```sh
 make MICROKIT_BOARD=qemu_virt_aarch64 MICROKIT_SDK=/path/to/sdk LINUX=/path/to/linux INITRD=/path/to/initrd qemu